 - Test your VPN app before arrival.
 Contacting customer service might be difficult if your VPN’s company website is blocked in China.

 - Choose servers based in Asia or the US West Coast.
 These servers tend to be faster and have lower latency.
+Hong Kong, Los Angeles, Taiwan, and Japan, are usually the best server location for VPN users in China.

 - If you arrive in China without a VPN and cannot access the Google Play Store or iOS App Store, try setting up your VPN manually first.
 (IPsec or OpenVPN, your VPN provider should have instructions).

 - If you spend a lot of time between China mainland and Hong Kong, you might want to consider getting a cross-border SIM Card in Hong Kong.
 These SIM cards allow data roaming in China with uncensored internet.
+You can also use using Google Fi data roaming to unblock the web as well.

 As always, depending on your specific device, router, ISP setup, your experience will vary.
 If in doubt, contact your VPN service provider through customer or technical support to get the best tips for your specific setup.